Akan art: Jewelry

 Jewelry takes a variety of forms in Akan culture.
 The Akan people create neck-wear, wrist bands, elbow-wear, knee-wear, finger adornment such as rings, and ankle-wear.
 Gender-specific jewelry includes hat pins and headbands for men and earrings and hairpins for the women.
 Historically, wearing gold was an honor reserved for the rulers and social elite, but nowadays anyone with the means to acquire them may wear gold adornments.
-Royal Finger rings(kawa) were primarily worn by Akan chiefs as one piece of their ceremonial regalia.
+Royal Finger rings (kawa) were primarily worn by Akan chiefs as one piece of their ceremonial regalia.
 The size and expressive design of the rings are worn together on several fingers.
 Such beliefs vary between different principalities in the region, some being more egalitarian than others.
 When dressed in State, chiefs and their entourages decorate themselves heavily with gold.
 Jewelry was not only used for decoration; some gold adornments held specific powers and could be worn for protection.
 Due to the generative power associated with gold in Akan society, some women would wear precious gold beads around their waist to enhance fertility.

+Mforowa

+Mforowa, or forowa, are vessels that were used for mortuary rituals, typically made of brass.
+They are distinctly Asante, and have been found near the coastal region of Ghana.
+They are cylindrical, and decorated with geometric and animal patterns.
+The lids are a round, dome shape, attributing to the metalworking process.
+The precision in which they were crafted indicate that they were items of prestige.
+They held shea butter mixtures, including gold dust, cowrie shells, and herbs.